MoonHighway/intro-to-typescript/part-01/exercise/README.md

 Run the CLI: `npm run cli`

-## Exercise Part 19: TODO
+## Stage 19: Parse activites metadata

-Add activities metadata for each destination.

 In `destinations.ts`, refactor the `flatMap` callback that's used to build the `destinationsData` array: